kieranklaassen/moneytree/README.md

+# 🚧 WORK IN PROGRESS 🚧

 # Moneytree

 Moneytree is a rails engine to add multi-psp payments to your app without needing to think about Ouath, callbacks, PCI compliance, platform fees, multi-currency, and more.
 We give you a lot of ways to extend your own classes so that you can focus on your business logic instead of integration with payment service providers.

 Currently we support the following PSP's: